Ezekiel Sims: Fictional character biography

-It was noted that the vast supernatural menaces that Spider-Man had to face were really after Ezekiel.
-In an attempt to direct the consequences of gaining his powers onto Spider-Man himself, Ezekiel took Spider-Man to the temple where he had been given his powers and drew blood to attract a massive spider that would take the 'false' totem warrior as a sacrifice.
-However, in his last moments, he realized that he had done nothing with his powers but help himself, while Peter had selflessly risked his life to save others repeatedly.
-For this, he attacked the spider that would have eaten Peter, giving his own life to save his friend in recognition of the hero that Peter truly was, thus gaining a chance at redemption.
+It is later revealed that the vast supernatural menaces that Spider-Man had faced were really after Ezekiel.
+In an attempt to direct the consequences of gaining his powers onto Spider-Man himself, Ezekiel takes Spider-Man to the temple where he had been given his powers and draws blood to attract a massive spider that would take the 'false' totem warrior as a sacrifice.
+However, Ezekiel realizes that he had done nothing with his powers but help himself, while Peter had selflessly risked his life to save others repeatedly.
+For this, he sacrifices himself by attacking the spider that would have eaten Peter.

-In Grim Hunt, a reanimated Ezekiel (covered in spiders) appeared before Spider-Man and Arachne.
-Unknown to Spider-Man, the Ezekiel that appeared before him was really the Chameleon in disguise leading Spider-Man into a trap with the Kravinoffs in order to carry out the resurrection of Sergei Kravinoff, which required the blood of Spider-Man.
+In Grim Hunt, a reanimated Ezekiel (covered in spiders) appears before Spider-Man and Arachne.
+Unknown to Spider-Man, this Ezekiel is really the Chameleon in disguise, leading Spider-Man into a trap to carry out the resurrection of Sergei Kravinoff.

-During the "Original Sin" storyline following the murder of Uatu the Watcher, Spider-Man's exposure to Uatu's eye during the confrontation with the Orb revealed that Cindy Moon, the second person bitten by the radioactive spider that created Spider-Man, had been held in isolation by Ezekiel.
-He educated her on how to use her powers but kept her locked in a secret room underneath his office after speaking with Cindy's parents Albert Moon Sr. and Nari Moon.
-He also appeared to her and Spider-Man in the form of a prerecorded message telling Silk that if she leaves the lair, there is no hope for them all (likely referring to the Spider-Totems).
-It is also revealed that Ezekiel had kept Silk safe in her lair to prevent Morlun from finding out.
+During the "Original Sin" storyline, it is revealed that the radioactive spider also bit Cindy Moon before dying.
+Ezekiel had educated Cindy to use her powers, but kept her locked in a bunker to keep her safe from Morlun.
 Years later, Spider-Man learns about Silk and frees her from Ezekiel's bunker, allowing her to start a new life and career.
-This ends up triggering the multiversal hunt of all spiders as the Inheritors are now aware of Silk's existence as the "Bride".
+This ends up triggering the multiversal hunt of all spiders as the Inheritors are now aware of Silk's existence.

-Ezekiel's organization is later taken over by Tamara Phearson under his alias of Fang.